About Sunflower Foundation

 Nonprofit Center

 Our work has long supported capacity building, leadership development, and learning opportunities for nonprofit organizations.
-Now, with the opening of our Nonprofit Center, we offer state-of-the-art meeting and conference space, plans for a future shared workspace environment, and additional resources that support the needs of nonprofits whose work align with the foundation’s mission.
+Through the Sunflower Nonprofit Center, we offer state-of-the-art meeting and conference space and additional resources that support the needs of nonprofits whose work align with the foundation’s mission.

 Milestones